-You should complete the FAFSA as soon as possible after October 1 of the year you are requesting aid.
+You should complete the FAFSA as soon as possible after October 1 in the year before you are requesting aid.
 Check with the schools you're interested in attending and your state department of higher education for specific deadlines (some state deadlines are online).

-- Apply for an FSA ID at fsaid.ed.gov.
+- Apply for an FSA ID by Creating an Account at StudentAid.gov.
 The FSA ID allows you to sign the FAFSA electronically.

-- Complete the FAFSA at www.fafsa.gov as soon as possible after October 1 the year before you are requesting aid.
+- Complete the FAFSA at StudentAid.gov as soon as possible after October 1 the year before you are requesting aid.